-By: Laurence Vuillemin, owner of Paris-Toujours
+Guest post and photos by Laurence Vuillemin, owner of Paris-Toujours

 Things to do in Paris with Kids

 It’s impossible to be bored in Paris.
 There are hundreds of museums and monuments, countless neighbourhoods to discover and some of the best food in the world!
 But sometimes it can be difficult to find activities that are brilliant for kids.
 I am a Paris native and passionate about my city of which I know almost every single street.
-A little over a year ago, I set up my agency, Paris-Toujours, specialising in tailor-made and authentic itineraries in Paris.
+A little over a year ago, I set up my agency, Pars-Toujours, specialising in tailor-made and authentic itineraries in Paris.
 Here, I share my top 10 things to do in Paris with kids.

 1. Discover the Natural History Museum & the Jardin des Plantes